koaning/thismonth.rocks/README.md

 If you want to contribute, feel free to add a file to the `src/ideas` folder and add a PR.
 The icons will be handled by the maintainer and are retreived from [the nounproject](https://thenounproject.com/).

+When submitting an idea, consider these few points;

+- It's the little things that matter.
-We prefer ideas that won't be a burden on a budget and something that is easy to pick up for most people.
-It's the little things that matter.
+- We prefer ideas that won't be a burden on a budget.
+Money is tight for a lot of folks.
+- We prefer ideas that are easy to pick up for most people.
+It helps if a tip is general.
+- We prefer ideas that are specific.
+Cooking is great, but it's a large topic.
+Instead, "perfecting a pizza" would be better.

 This project is also an experiment.
 Feel free to discuss cool ideas in the issue list as well.